Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/reversbility/oci_registry/guide.en-gb.md

 ## Objective

-This document describes the reversibility policy of the Managed OCI artifact Registry product corresponding to the OVHcloud solution: Managed Private Registry
+This document describes the reversibility policy of the Managed OCI artifact Registry product covering OVHcloud service : Managed Private Registry

 This policy aims to implement the general reversibility principles and our compliance with the SWIPO IAAS Code of Conduct for cloud providers.